2 400gcan tinned tomatoesor, 3 cans if not using fresh tomatoes

 Instructions

-Add the tomato paste, season with salt and pepper and fry everything over for another 3 minutes to deglase (don't worry if the bottom of the pan gets a light brown crust.
+Add the tomato paste, season with salt and pepper, and fry everything over for another 3 minutes to deglase (don't worry if the bottom of the pan gets a light brown crust.
 This is a good thing and helps bring out the authentic taste).

 Add the vegetable stock and tinned tomatoes and simmer for 5 more minutes.